openclimatefix/MetOfficeDataHub/README.md

 ### Application

-You can run it directly with python using
+You can run the script directly as a CLI using:
 ```bash
 python3 metofficedatahub/app.py --save-dir="s3://bucket/folder"
 ```
 which will download all the files from NWP, join them together into a xarray dataset, and then save them.

-## docker
+## Docker

 TODO